 - What are the signs of domestic abuse?

 - What signs should I look for if I suspect my loved one is being abused?

-The United States Department of Justice defines domestic violence as a pattern of abusive behavior in a relationship that’s used by one person to gain or maintain power and control over another person.
+The National Domestic Violence Hotline defines domestic violence as a pattern of abusive behavior in a relationship that’s used by one person to gain or maintain power and control over another person.
 It can be:

 - Physical: Using physical force to harm someone

 - Sexual: Physically forcing someone to perform sexual acts

 - Verbal: Using words to manipulate someone’s thoughts and emotions

 - Financial: Controlling and monitoring someone’s spending (money, credit cards, etc.)

 - Signs of emotional abuse can include any of the following: